Gassandrid/ewan.my/content/index.md

 ---

 Hi, my name is Ewan.
-I'm a third-year Computer Science student at the [[University Of Vermont]] obsessed where my focus is [[Computational Neuroscience]], [[Mathematics]], and how brains and machines overlap.
+I'm a third-year Computer Science student at the [[University Of Vermont]] where my focus is [[Computational Neuroscience]], [[Mathematics]], and how brains and machines overlap.
 You can reach me via email or find me tinkering on my [[Saturn V Server Rack|homelab]].

 I'm currently reading [[Gödel, Escher, Bach]] / my [[Theoretical Neuroscience Textbook]], and conducting independent interpretability research on [[Continuous Thought Machines]].
 I spend most of my time analyzing how my brain evolves through the content it consumes and output I produce - modeling 2 years of git commit across my **Obsidian vault** alongside **ActivityWatch** computer usage data, noisy but interesting EEG equipment, and eye tracking to map the semantic phase space of human cognition.